DIY Vinegar Weed Killer Tips

 Vinegar can be used alone as a spray.
 However, the most popular recipe for making a vinegar based weed killer includes 2 other ingredients.
 This DIY Weed Killer recipe requires white vinegar, mild dish-washing liquid and salt.

 Mix the ingredients well and pour into a spray bottle or hand-help sprayer.
-Spray a light coat of vinegar weed killer on the weeds/grass you want to kill.
+Spray a light coat of your recipes on the weeds/grass you want to kill.
 It is best to do this on a warm, dry day with no threat of immediate rain.

 Adding a small amount of dish-washing liquid to the mixture is common.
 Soap kills bugs – even ones that we like – so use this with care.
 The soap helps the weed killing vinegar attach to the plant surface.